alexle/alexle.github.com/posts/training-marathon.markdown

 <tr><td>9</td><td>7</td><td>3</td><td>-</td><td>13</td><td>23</td></tr>
 </table>

 Yes, my mileage was woefully low..
 And I [paid for it dearly][4].
-But nonetheless, here's a brief summary of how each week went.
+Nonetheless, here's a brief summary of how each week went.

 ##Week 1 - 9mi LSD##